minabansal/reshape_ramen/README.md

 We extracted Ramen ratings data from Kaggle which was gathered from https://www.theramenrater.com/.
 We also extracted data from the UN's World Happiness Report 2017.

 ### Transform
+To clean the Ramen csv file, we had a.) drop the neccessary columns b.) convert the dataframe objects to floats so we could run aggregate functions c.)re-set the index for our dataframe before merging d.)sort values ascendingly to identify countries before merging

 ### Load